AngeloFrangione/libospl-deprecated/CONTRIBUTING.md

 ## External libraries

-What plan to use following external libraries for making all this working:
+We plan to use following external libraries for making all this working:

 - [cwalk](https://github.com/likle/cwalk/tree/master) for managing paths on windows and unix
 - [sqlite](https://www.sqlite.org/index.html) for storing data